-On the other hand, auto-collateralization provided by an EU central bank --- central bank auto-collateralization --- is exempt from reporting under SFTR because one of the parties is an EU central bank.
-In the case of auto-collateralization in T2S, both the limbs --- from central bank to payment bank and from payment bank to client --- are seen as tightly connected and so are both regarded as part of central bank auto-collateralization and neither limb should be reported under SFTR.
+On the other hand, auto-collateralization provided by an EU central bank --- central bank auto-collateralization --- is exempt from reporting under SFTR because one of the parties is a member of the ESCB.10 11 In the case of auto-collateralization in T2S, both the limbs --- from central bank to payment bank and from payment bank to client --- are seen as tightly connected and so are both regarded as part of central bank auto-collateralization and neither limb should be reported under SFTR.

-The question is whether or notBut does central bank auto-collateralization hashave to be reported under MiFIR in the absence of reporting under SFTR?
-This issue was one of the subjects of an email of 21 August 2017 from ESMA to AFME in response to a request by AFME in March 2017 for clarification of various issues arising under MiFID II and MiFIR, including AFME's analysis that T2S auto-collateralizations would not be reportable under MiFIR.
+But does central bank auto-collateralization have to be reported under MiFIR in the absence of reporting under SFTR?
+This issue was one of the subjects of an e-mail of 21 August 2017 from ESMA to AFME in response to a request by AFME in March 2017 for clarification of various issues arising under MiFID II and MiFIR, including AFME's analysis that T2S auto-collateralizations would not be reportable under MiFIR.
 In the light of ESMA's response, it is recommended that central bank auto-collateralization should not be reported under MiFIR on the grounds that, under Article 2(5)(b) of MiFIR RTS22, auto-collateralization is exempt by virtue of being "a contract arising exclusively for clearing or settlement purposes".
-In addition, there is no
+In addition, there is no possibility for market

-8 Note that an auto-collateralized repo provided by a central bank may involve a payment bank acting as a conduit for flows of cash and collateral between the central bank and a participant in the securities settlement system, but there is no repo between the payment bank and the participant, as evidenced by the fact that there is only one set of settlement instructions in the auto-collateralization.
+10 Note that an auto-collateralized repo provided by a central bank may involve a payment bank acting as a conduit for flows of cash and collateral between the central bank and a participant in the securities settlement system but there is no repo between the payment bank and the participant, as evidenced by the fact that there is only one set of settlement instructions in the auto-collateralization.
 The payment bank is merely inserted into the process to simplify the operational task of the central bank.
 For a more detailed description of the auto-collateralization process, see the T2S Special Series on T2S Auto-collateralization (Issue No.2, October 2012).

-9 In addition, ESMA noted, in its draft Guidelines of May 2019, that central bank auto-collateralization in the case of T2S was managed by EU central banks and did not involve the lending of securities, which made it similar to the overdraft facilities that are sometimes offered as part of the fails-curing programmes of CSDs, which are monitored under CSDR and are not considered by ESMA to be SFTs (p.17, para.43; see also pp.16-17, paras.39-41).
+11 In addition, ESMA noted, in its draft Guidelines of May 2019, that central bank auto-collateralization in the case of T2S was managed by EU central banks and did not involve the lending of securities, which made it similar to the overdraft facilities that are sometimes offered as part of the fails-curing programmes of CSDs, which are monitored under CSDR and are not considered by ESMA to be SFTs (p.17, para.43; see also pp.16-17, paras.39-41).

-possibility for market abuse and hence it may not fall under article 2 (2) + (3), in other words, there is no acquisition or disposal of financial instruments.
-10 See recommendations 1.1 and 1.11.
+abuse and hence it may not fall under article 2 (2) + (3), in other words, there is no acquisition or disposal of financial instruments.
+12 See recommendations 1.1 and 1.11.

-In the case of the auto-collateralization facility provided by Euroclear UKI (CREST), called Auto Collateralized Repo (ACR) but sometimes known as Self Collateralized Repo (SCR), the two limbs --- from the Bank of England to the CREST "settlement bank" and from the settlement bank to the client --- are separate repos and do not always match.
-Therefore, while it is clear that ACRs between the Bank of England and settlement banks should not be reported under SFTR and, on the same grounds as argued for T2S, it is recommended that they should also not be reported under MiFIR, there would appear to be a consensus that ACRs between settlement banks and clients should be reported under SFTR.
+In the case of the UK auto-collateralization facility provided by Euroclear UKI (CREST), called Auto Collateralized Repo (ACR) but sometimes known as Self Collateralized Repo (SCR), the two limbs --- from the Bank of England to the CREST "settlement bank" and from the settlement bank to the client --- are separate repos and do not always match.
+Therefore, while it is clear that ACRs between the Bank of England and settlement banks should not be reported under UK SFTR and, on the same grounds as argued for T2S under EU SFTR, it is recommended that they should also not be reported under UK MiFIR, there would appear to be a consensus that ACRs between settlement banks and clients should be reported under UK SFTR where this is applicable.